danmindru/responsive-html-email-signature/README.md

 - [x] minifies the template
 - [x] media queries for mail clients that support them
 - [x] can build templates from multiple sources
-- [x] watches HTML/CSS files for changes and re-builds
+- [x] watches HTML / CSS files for changes and re-builds
+- [x] supports LESS / SASS / PostCSS

 **Some mail clients don't support them, so an external URL might be a good idea.
 Also, some clients might complain about the size, so keep an eye out.*